Value and duration

 - living in remote areas

-Scholarship recipients will be required to complete a yearly report detailing how this scholarship has helped you with your studies.
+As a scholarship recipient, you are required to complete a yearly report detailing how this scholarship has helped you with your studies.

 How to apply